uzobola/ecommerce_terraform_deployment/README.md

 ### 2. Security
 * Implement WAF to add another layer of protection to the application
-* Enable AWS services for threat detection and the preventions of Ddos attacks.
+* Enable AWS services for threat detection and the prevention of Ddos attacks.

 ## Conclusion